2021 Wedding Trends

 Choose a vintage bridal gown, or one made out of repurposed vintage lace (Poppy Perspective), choose eco-friendly wedding stationery (@chloecreative1), eco-friendly bridal jewellery and headpiece (@tobeadorned), eco-friendly florist (@irisandcoflowers) etc. I totally know you got this.

 7. Disco Bold Floral Palettes (told you 2021 weddings are all about colour!)

 Image via @kirstymackenziephotography, stylist @pinkpalmevents, furniture & backdrop @purpledoorprops

 I’m seeing some super bold and very unique colour palettes emerging.
 This has already been showcased in hundreds of styled shoots last year (there was nothing else for us wedding pros to do but keep creative to stay sane!).
-Unusual blooms, different textures, eclectic arrangements, not being scared mixing unusual colours, resulted in something extraordinary.
+Unusual blooms, different textures, eclectic arrangements, and not being scared of mixing unusual colours, resulted in something extraordinary.
 Think of it as DISCO florals, as I like to call it.